blacksky-algorithms/SAFEskies/components/icon/icon-documentation.md

 3. **State Management:**

-   - Use `variant` to apply theme-aware colors dynamically.
+   - Use `intent` to apply theme-aware colors dynamically.
    - Ensure interactive icons (e.g., those in buttons) reflect states like `hover` and `focus` through the parent component.

 4. **Design Tokens:**